Sarah Lancashire: Early life

-Sarah-Jane Abigail Lancashire was born on 10 October 1964 in Oldham, Lancashire.
+Sarah-Jane Abigail Lancashire was born on 10 October 1964 in Urmston, Lancashire.
+The family moved to Oldham, Lancashire, their father’s birthplace, in 1967.
 Her father, Geoffrey Lancashire (1933–2004), was a television scriptwriter for Coronation Street who also wrote situation comedies such as The Cuckoo Waltz.
 Her mother, Hilda, worked as Geoffrey's personal assistant.
 She has three brothers, one older, one younger and a twin.
 Lancashire was educated at Oldham Hulme Grammar School between 1976 and 1981.
 At the age of 17 she started to suffer clinical depression.

 Lancashire has stated she was never driven by the ideas of fame and status.
 Her background had inspired an initial interest in working behind the scenes in television.
 She did not give serious thought to the performing arts until the age of 18.
-After winning a place at the Guildhall School of Music and Drama, Lancashire realised that she enjoyed acting.
+After winning a place at the Guildhall School of Music and Drama, Lancashire realised that acting was for her.
 She graduated in 1986, describing her time as a student there as "tremendous" but "seriously hard work and quite intimidating".

 Career

-Career beginnings (1988–1990)
+1988–1990: Career beginnings

-After rejection from several repertory theatre companies, Lancashire was given her first acting role by Howard Lloyd-Lewis, artistic director of the Manchester Library Theatre Company, which provided her with an Equity Card.
+After rejection from several repertory theatre companies, Lancashire was given her first acting role by Howard Lloyd-Lewis, artistic director of the Manchester Library Theatre Company, which provided her with an Equity card.
 Lancashire performed two plays with the company, Pacific Overtures and The Beauty Game, which she has stated formed "the start of my career as an actor".
 She found her first professional acting experience "terrifying" as a result of the live audiences, recalling that, "because I wore a bathing costume in some of the scenes, I got heckled!"
 She also realised that taking risks or underperforming could have had consequences for her acting career.
 Her role as Denise in The Beauty Game earned her a nomination for Best Supporting Actress at the Manchester Evening News Theatre Awards.

 During her early career, Lancashire found herself with large breaks between theatre appearances.
 To support herself financially, she worked as a drama tutor for five years at Salford University alongside her acting work.

-Discussing Lancashire's time as a visiting lecturer in Acting and Characterisation, Professor Ron Cook, Head of the University's School of Media, Music and Performance, said Lancashire made a "significant impact" in the formative stages of the drama department at the University and had also directed student productions.
+Discussing Lancashire's time as a visiting lecturer in acting and characterisation, Ron Cook, Head of the University's School of Media, Music and Performance, said she had made a "significant impact" in the formative stages of the drama department at the university and had also directed student productions.

 In 1987, Lancashire made a brief appearance in Coronation Street as Wendy Farmer, a prospective lodger of series regular Jack Duckworth (Bill Tarmey).
 In the late 1980s, she also appeared in an episode of the children's anthology series Dramarama, and a single episode of the ITV sitcom Watching.

 In 1990, Lancashire received her "big break" – the role of Linda in a production of Willy Russell's Blood Brothers at the Albery Theatre.
 Although she thoroughly enjoyed performing in London's West End, she found it difficult to reconcile the experience with raising two young children in Manchester.